The Importance of Typography

 Very bold typefaces mean strong character and a firm point of view.

 Not only should a designer consider the font style, size, and alignment, but they also must think about the leading used (the space between adjacent lines of type).
 The designer should also consider the Kerning (the process of adjusting the spacing between characters in a proportional font, usually to achieve a visually pleasing result).
-Most importantly, the typography you use on your website, and social media content should be straightforward, easy to read, and user-friendly.
+Most importantly, the typography you use on your website and social media content should be straightforward, easy to read, and user-friendly.

 In conclusion, choosing the right typeface to represent your brand on your website and social content can be overwhelming.
 With so many styles and fonts to choose from, the right decision depends on more than just visual aesthetics, the personality you are trying to create for your brand, and its message.